TT5H/spoof-d/README.md

 **Coming soon!** Linux support is planned but not yet implemented in this fork.

 Running MAC change commands on Linux will display a "coming soon" message.
-You can still use `spoof list` to view network interfaces.
+You can still use `spoofy list` to view network interfaces.

 The upcoming Linux implementation will use modern `ip link` commands instead of the deprecated `ifconfig` tool.